peteratBHVI/dioptric_demand_landscapes/README.md

 Documentation of code for study: Quantification of near-work and peripheral defocus

-Purpose: Gaze data is matched with 2D pixel image of a point cloud.
+Purpose: Gaze data is matched with 2D image of a point cloud.
 Code extract and visualize

 A)	Accumulative figure of depth data at gaze coordinates

 B)	Accumulative dioptric landscape matched at gaze coordinates

-A) Aim: data access to objective and subjective data distance to point of regard
+A) Aim: to compare objective and subjective data - distance to point of regard

+matlab: extract_gaze_depth_from_PoR.m
+-	extract distance to point of regard from all point clouds
+- apply clustering filter to validate depth data

+matlab: royale_LEVEL1_extract_depth_data_at_PoR.m
+- access point cloud

 Jupyter notebook, python: studyII_raw_data_dioptric_demand.jpynb

--	extract distance to point of regard from all point clouds
--	extract annotated labels and timestamps
+-	extract annotated labels and timestamps from eye-tracking data
 -	extract diary data
--	visualize data
+-	visualize all data

 dependencies:
 from studyII_helpers_lib import DataAccess as get_px_meta